zethriller/MRB-Updates/README.md

   _NOTE: Game description states it gives slope resistance to all damage types, but like SR's passives Foresight does not actually include Psionic or Toxic resistance._

 ### Pools
+* Pools > Force of Will > Weaken Resolve: Reenabled slotting of Accurate ToHit Debuff enhancement sets as per in-game Manage Slots UI.
+  → NOTE: If these IO sets cannot actually be slotted in-game, the Homecoming dev team should be informed.
 * Sorcery and Force of Will are now mutually exclusive.
 In addition to a visual clue, there is a note about it in the powersets' descriptions.
   _→ KNOWN ISSUE: Exclusivity is only shown when attempting to take powers from two sets._

 ### Incarnates